 Cultural taboos in Iran

-Staring at people, especially Iranian women, and kissing and hugging non-homosexuals in public places is not in line with Iranian public culture.
+Staring at people, especially Iranian women, and kissing and hugging the people of opposite sex in public places is not in line with Iranian public culture.
 It is also against social etiquette for men to take the lead in reaching out to Iranian women.
 Such cases are not very desirable in Iranian regulations.
 It is best to ask permission when photographing cultural landscapes, especially if the subject is an Iranian citizen.
 Iranians, like many people around the world, like their privacy to be respected.

 Reward law in Iran

 Under Iranian law, it is not mandatory to reward a restaurant waiter or person who takes your luggage to your hotel room.
 These people get paid by their employer for the services they provide.
 Of course, you can give a reward voluntarily.
 This is different for people who are going to provide you with special services, such as carrying your backpack and belongings on a mountaineering route.
 A five or ten thousand toman banknote is a good amount for a reward.

 In Iranian culture, mosques, shrines and shrines are respected, and visiting them, like all other religious sites around the world, requires respect and humility.
 It is not possible for tourists to visit some large mosques at noon and after full sunset due to congregational prayers.
 After the congregational prayer, which does not last more than a few minutes, there is no obstacle to visiting.